aaronfeingold/ajf-fedora-workstation-ansible/README.md

    cd ajf-live-re-wire
 ```
 **Prerequisite CLI**
-- Use if need be.
+- Use the interactive bash setup if need be (will be prompted for passwords)
 ```
 chmod +x setup/prerequisites
 ./setup/prerequisites